 Ancestry gives you the ability to download your Ancestry family tree to a GEDCOM file on your local computer.
 Not sure what a GEDCOM file is and what you can do with it?
 Are you aware that some photos and documents in your tree will not be exported?
-We’ll cover all that after this quick list of the steps to download your Ancestry tree.
+This article is a complete guide to what you need to know.

 - Open the Tree Settings page

-- Click on the “Export tree” button in the bottom right of the page
+- Click on the “Export tree” button (bottom right)

 Here is a pictorial sequence of these actions.